faithvoid/faithvoid/README.md

 ## layer;01.initialize
 [Faith Void | 28 | she/ae]

 Welcome to my GitHub page!
-I'm Faith, a freelance IT tech, open-source programmer, DJ, and musician from Canada.
+I'm Faith, a freelance IT tech, open-source programmer, DJ, archivist, and musician from Canada.

 My main programming languages of choice are **Python**, **HTML** and **C++** and the systems I target are usually *nix-based & ARM-based systems such as the **Raspberry Pi**, and the **Nintendo Switch**, but I've been getting into original Xbox & RISC-V development recently!